JokerR3310/StarshipTroopers/README.md

-# Starship Troopers Gamemode - BETA 0.8.1
+# Starship Troopers Gamemode - BETA 0.8.2

 Steam Workshop link, ver.
-0.8.1
+0.8.2

 http://steamcommunity.com/sharedfiles/filedetails/?id=197393073

-# How to instal Legacy version:
+# HOW TO INSTAL:

 • First, you need to unsubscribe from workshop version.